 Our largest source of liquidity on a consolidated basis is the customer deposit base generated by our banking businesses.
 These deposits provide relatively stable and low-cost funding.
-Total deposits decreased to \$416.4 billion at June 30, 2024 from \$421.4 billion at December 31, 2023.
+Total deposits decreased increased to \$416.4 billion \$424.0 billion at June 30, 2024 September 30, 2024 from \$421.4 billion at December 31, 2023.
 Noninterest-bearing deposit balances decreased primarily driven by a decline in commercial balances.
 Interest-bearing deposits increased modestly reflecting higher commercial balances, partially offset by lower consumer balances.
-As of June 30, 2024, uninsured deposits represented approximately 42% of our total deposit base, which is estimated based on the regulatory instructions in the Consolidated Reports of Condition and Income - FFIEC 031.
+Noninterest-bearing deposit balances decreased due to a decline in both commercial and consumer balances.
+As of June 30, 2024 September 30, 2024, uninsured deposits represented approximately 42% 44% of our total deposit base, which is estimated based on the regulatory instructions in the Consolidated Reports of Condition and Income - FFIEC 031.
 The majority of our uninsured deposits are related to commercial operating and relationship accounts, which we define as commercial deposit customers who utilize two or more PNC products.
 See the Funding Sources portion of the Consolidated Balance Sheet Review and Business Segments Review sections of this Financial Review for additional information on our deposits and related strategies.

-We may also obtain liquidity through various forms of funding, including long-term debt (senior notes, subordinated debt and FHLB borrowings) and short-term borrowings (securities sold under repurchase agreements, commercial paper and other short-term borrowings).
+We may also obtain liquidity through various forms of funding, including long-term debt (senior such as senior notes, subordinated debt, and FHLB borrowings) and short-term borrowings, (securities securities) sold under repurchase agreements, commercial paper and other short-term borrowings, borrowings.
 See the Funding Sources section of the Consolidated Balance Sheet Review in this Financial Review and Note 7 Borrowed Funds in this Report for additional information related to our borrowings.